iptch/2024-fall-architectural-katas/ADR/ADR-017-analytics-and-reporting-as-own-service.md

 ## Consequences:

 ### Strengthened characteristics:
 - Evolvability (additional analytics and reporting tools (f.ex.
-Datawarehouse) could be included in the service or only need access to this service)
+Data Warehouse) could be included in the service or only need access to this service)
 - Cost (only one service)
 - Maintainability